mobibyte/momonote/BIOL 1441/Lesson 4.md

 # Lesson 4 Notes
+## Learning Objectives
+1. Explain why the human body needs to eat.
+2. Define the term “metabolism”
+3. Describe the function of chemical bonds.
+4. Explain how the structure of ATP makes it good for storing & releasing energy.
+5. Explain what happens in catabolic & anabolic reactions.
+6. Explain what happens in endergonic & exergonic reactions.
+7. Describe the relationship between catabolic, anabolic, endergonic, and exergonic reactions.
+8. Explain how ATP & ADP are related.
+9. Explain what happens during redox reactions.
+10. Write the overall chemical equation for cellular respiration.
+11. Identify the location where each step of cellular respiration occurs in the cell.
+12. Differentiate between substrate-level phosphorylation & chemiosmosis.
+13. List the number of carbons found in glucose & pyruvate.
+14. Identify the starting materials & products created by each of these processes: glycolysis, pyruvate oxidation, the Citric
+Acid Cycle (a.k.a.
+Krebs Cycle), and the
+Electron Transport Chain (and oxidative phosphorylation).
+15. Explain the function of electron carriers in cellular respiration.
+16. Explain how electrons are used to build a proton gradient across the inner mitochondrial membrane.
+17. Explain how the movement of protons is used to build ATP.
+18. Describe the role of oxygen in the process of cellular respiration.
+19. Describe the purpose of fermentation.
+20. Explain how alcohol & lactic acid fermentation occur, including types of organisms using each pathway
+21. Explain the role of feedback inhibition in regulating cellular respiration.

 ## Slide Notes
 In **cellular respiration** the energy is transferred to the bonds between the phosphate groups ATP.